-Hormones in your brain, your fat cells, and your gut are in constant communication.
+Your hormones, your fat cells, and your gut are in constant communication.
 They monitor your fat stores, how many calories you’ve eaten, and everything else.
 Their mission is to keep you alive.

 This triggers several metabolic processes to get your leptin levels back up to normal.
 The first is that the vagus nerve is stimulated.
 (The vagus nerve runs between your stomach and your brain.)
 This makes you hungry.

 Ghrelin is regulated primarily by food intake.
-Research shows ghrelin may cause those hunger pangs you experience right before meal times.
+Research shows ghrelin may cause the hunger pangs you experience right before meal times.
 Your diet also determines the levels of ghrelin in your blood.
 For instance, research shows that protein restricts the production and release of ghrelin.
 That’s one of the reasons protein is so filling.

 And here’s another interesting thing about ghrelin: levels of this hormone increase after dieting.
 This partially explains why it’s so easy to regain weight after dieting.
 You’re more hungry after your diet than you were before it even began!

 When you routinely eat inSANE foods, such as starchy carbs and sugars, insulin is almost always circulating in your bloodstream.
-This keeps you in fat storage mode rather than fat burning mode.
-A SANE diet, vitamins and nutraceutical plan will take care of this.
+This keeps you in fat-storage mode rather than fat-burning mode.
+A SANE diet, vitamins, and nutraceutical plan will take care of this.

 The second factor that determines your setpoint weight is the brain.
 The hypothalamus in your brain controls and regulates your metabolism.
 All the metabolic hormones give constant status reports to the hypothalamus so that it can order appropriate action.
 If the hypothalamus becomes inflamed, it cannot receive these signals.
 Your setpoint weight then goes up.